 Forge a corporate partnership

-SPC values the contributions of large companies and small firms; through partnerships and a range of ways, they can help reshape our nation’s thinking and our future.
+SPC values the contributions of large and small companies.
+Through partnerships and in a range of ways, they can help reshape our nation’s thinking and our future.

-Nevertheless, we will avoid, as much as we reasonably can, seeking support from companies in which the main activity:
+We will avoid, nevertheless, as much as we reasonably can, seeking support from companies in which the main activity:

 - harms human dignity or human rights